-Some of Britain’s top stayers are being prepared for Tuesday’s Goodwood Cup, one of the most prestigious long-distance flat races on the calendar.
-It’s the showpiece event of Glorious Goodwood’s opening day, the festival which treats us to five consecutive days of top-class racing.
+The Goodwood Cup is one of the most prestigious long-distance flat races on the British racing calendar.
+It is the showpiece event of Glorious Goodwood’s opening day, the festival which treats us to five consecutive days of top-class summer racing.

-Having become the first three year old to take this in 27 years when successful in 2017, Stradivarius now bids to become only the second horse ever to win the race three times.
-We see him doing just that.
+Having become the first three year old to take this in 27 years when successful in 2017, Stradivarius followed up with victories in 2018 and 2019 to become only the second three-time winner of the Goodwood Cup, and the first to do so in consecutive years.

 Next Race: TBD